Ditti4/FINOd/README.md

 Well, it's very simple to use it.
 Download it (git clone is my suggestion so you can stay uo to date easily) to any folder on your server or home computer and run "php5 run.php".
+To set it up the right way please conside looking into the wiki.
 Important: You'll need to have php5 installed.

 How does it work?